An app deployed across an entire Enterprise organization does the same helpful tasks for users as an app on a single workspace.

 In addition, the bot user is required in order for your app to be installed on an Enterprise organization (as opposed to a single workspace).

-The rest of app creation is the same for org-wide apps as any other app.
+The rest of app creation is the same for organization-wide apps as any other app.
 Follow the getting started guide if you'd like a more in-depth walkthrough.

 Note: your app must use new, granular permissions in order to be used across an Enterprise organization.